Struct std::ffi::OsString

 See the module’s toplevel documentation about conversions for safe, cross-platform conversions from/to native representations.

-As the encoding is unspecified, callers must pass in bytes that originated as a mixture of validated UTF-8 and bytes from OsStr::as_encoded_bytes from within the same rust version built for the same target platform.
+As the encoding is unspecified, callers must pass in bytes that originated as a mixture of validated UTF-8 and bytes from OsStr::as_encoded_bytes from within the same Rust version built for the same target platform.
 For example, reconstructing an OsString from bytes sent over the network or stored in a file will likely violate these safety rules.

 Due to the encoding being self-synchronizing, the bytes from OsStr::as_encoded_bytes can be split either immediately before or immediately after any valid non-empty UTF-8 substring.